ejeschke/ginga/doc/install.rst

 Helpful, but not necessary (may optimize or speed up certain operations):

-* python-opencv (speeds up rotation and some transformations)
+* python-opencv (speeds up rotation, mosaicing and some transformations)
-* python-pyopencl (speeds up rotation and some transformations)
+* python-pyopencl (speeds up rotation, mosaicing and some transformations)
-* python-numexpr (speeds up rotation)
+* python-numexpr (speeds up rotation a little)
 * python-filemagic (aids in identifying files when opening them)
 * python-PIL or pillow (useful for various RGB file manipulations)